March 2019 Rent Report

-Our national rent index increased by 0.1 percent over the past month, a reversal of the downward trend we saw from last September through January.
-Year-over-year growth currently stands at 2.3 percent, falling in between the levels from the two prior years.
+Our national rent index remained flat over the past month, following two months of slight decreases, a trend that is consistent with the seasonal trend of falling rents during the winter months.
+Year-over-year growth currently stands at 0.9 percent, trailing the levels from the two prior years.

-Year-over-year growth currently stands at 2.3 percent at the national level.
-This rate is just ahead of the 2.1 percent growth we saw this time last year, but well behind the 3.7 percent growth rate from February 2016.
-Rent growth is pacing just ahead of the overall rate of inflation, which stands at 2.1 percent as of the latest data release, and is a bit slower than growth in average hourly earnings which have increased by 2.9 percent over the past twelve months.
-Wages have generally been quite stagnant in the aftermath of the 2008 recession, so it's a welcome change to see incomes increasing at a faster clip than rents.
+Year-over-year growth currently stands at 0.9 percent at the national level, which is well below the 2.3 percent rate we saw this time last year as well as the 2.1 percent rate from February 2017.
+Rent growth is also pacing behind the overall rate of inflation, which stands at 1.6 percent as of the latest data release, and is lagging even further behind the growth in average hourly earnings, which have increased by 3.2 percent over the past twelve months.
+The recent moderation in rent growth is a welcome bit of relief as millions of our nation's renters continue to struggle with housing affordability.

 |City Name||Median 1 BR rent||Median 2 BR rent||M/M rent change||Y/Y rent change|